Rohinitkn/R1-Lab-External_questions/README.md

 # R1-Lab-External_questions
 # https://github.com/Rohinitkn/
-# This repository os for lab & Assignment
+# This repository is for lab & Assignment